keboola/website/solutions.md

 - template: review
   block: review
   list:
+  - name: Logistics
+    desc: 'Major competitor to Tesco has used Keboola as a datahub and data analytics and automation system and is measuring and automating data in the whole chain from pickers in warehouse, customer response, planing delivery routes to multichannel marketing.
+Growing hundred percent faster then closest competitors.

+'
   - name: Multichannel marketing
     desc: 'Major world shoe producer has been using Keboola to integrate all of the omnichannel data, created machine learning segmentations and orchestrates campaigns